Boosting economic growth in the face of rising retirement

 Societal implications of a retiring workforce

 The societal ramifications of a retiring workforce are significant.
 Initially, there is a departure of a considerable amount of expertise and knowledge from the labour market, potentially resulting in skill shortages within specific sectors.
-Organizations must initiate knowledge transfer initiatives and allocate resources towards training programs to mitigate these deficiencies.
+Organisations must initiate knowledge transfer initiatives and allocate resources towards training programs to mitigate these deficiencies.
 Furthermore, the transition of the workforce necessitates alterations in workplace cultures, underscoring the importance of developing adaptable and inclusive environments that accommodate the diverse needs of employees across various generations.

 An additional aspect under the purview of societal consequences involves the intensified strain on healthcare infrastructures.
 As a more significant portion of the populace transitions into retirement, there ensues a consequential surge in requisites for medical services.
 The Thai economy, along with others, confronts the obstacle of providing sufficient healthcare to its ageing demographic whilst maintaining enduring sustainability.